-December's missions included support of the 4th Infantry Division at Dak To, the Special forces 24th Tactical Zone, MACV and numerous other units.
+Decembers missions included support of the 4th Division at DAK To, the Special Forces 24th Tactical Zone, MACV and numerous other units.

-As the new year began, it became clear to the 52nd Combat Aviation Battalion that the 57th had accomplished such a remarkable record of successful FOB missions with a minimal loss of aircraft and personnel.

-It, therefore, was requested and approved that the 57th remain on the mission for an extended period of time.
-It became the primary mission of the 57th AHC to support the 5th Special Forces Group, Command and Control Central Recon Company (CCC) with their secret mission.
+As the new year began, it became clear at Battalion that since the 57th had accomplished such a remarkable record of successful FOB missions with a minimal loss of aircraft and personnel that it was requested and approved that the 57th remain on the mission for an extended period of time and become their primary mission to support the 5th Special Forces Group, Command and Control Central (CCC).
 At the same time the unit would fulfill its responsibilities to other units in the area.

-On 16 February, while trying to insert an FOB Mission, the lead insert slick was shot down, crashed and burned upon impact.
+On 16 Feb, while trying to insert a FOB Mission, the lead insert slick was shot down, crashed and burned upon impact.
 The crew and 4 Team members aboard were KIA.

-April was extremely tough on the Gladiators as three aircraft were lost, however, only one fatality incurred.
+April was extremely tough on the Gladiators as three aircraft were lost, however, only one fatality was incurred.